dansteen/constellation/README.md

           regex: ERROR
           status: failure
 ```
-This tells constelation to run the container with the default command, but also checks STDOUT for the string `The server is now ready to accept connections`, and STDERR for the string `ERROR`.
-If it finds the STDOUT string, the container will be marked as having started succesfully, if it finds the STDERR string, it will be marked as having failed.
-Additionally, there is a timeout - if no other state_condition has occured after 300 (seconds), then the container will be marked as having failed.
+This tells constellation to run the container with the default command, but also checks STDOUT for the string `The server is now ready to accept connections`, and STDERR for the string `ERROR`.
+If it finds the STDOUT string, the container will be marked as having started successfully, if it finds the STDERR string, it will be marked as having failed.
+Additionally, there is a timeout - if no other state_condition has occurred after 300 (seconds), then the container will be marked as having failed.
 Note that the first state_condition to occur stops monitoring for other state conditions.
 So once a success or failure condition has happened, no other conditions will change that.

 ## An application and its database
-Now lets say our application requries a database.
+Now lets say our application requires a database.
 We can set that up as follows:
 ```
 containers:
   db.local: